Yomguithereal/obliterator/README.md

 ## Iterator

-A handy Iterator class with safeguards and usable with ES2015's `for ... of` loop constructs & spread operator.
+A handy Iterator class easily usable with ES2015's `for ... of` loop constructs & spread operator.

 ```js
 import Iterator from 'obliterator/iterator';